Here are 6 strategies worth considering, no matter your goal.

 4. Look for opportunities to offset gains

-As an investor, you're only taxed on net capital gains—the amount you gained minus any investment losses—so any realized losses can help lower your tax bill.
-Therefore, if you know you're going to have realized gains, it may make sense to look for opportunities to realize losses to offset them.
+As an investor, you're taxed on net capital gains—the amount you gained minus any investment losses—so any realized losses can help lower your tax bill.

-This intentional selling of investments at a loss to lower taxes is known as tax-loss harvesting.†
+The intentional selling of investments at a loss to lower taxes is known as tax-loss harvesting.1

 If you have a year when your capital losses are greater than your capital gains, you can use up to $3,000 of net losses a year to offset ordinary income on your federal income taxes.
-You can also "carry forward" losses to future tax years.
-As with any tax-related topic, tax-loss harvesting has rules and restrictions (such as the wash sale rule) that you should be aware of before using this method.
+You can also carry forward losses to future tax years.
+As with any tax-related topic, tax-loss harvesting has rules and restrictions (such as the wash-sale rule, designed to prevent investors from claiming capital losses as tax deductions if they reenter a position too quickly) you should be aware of before using this method.

 When you start taking money out of your portfolio, make sure your withdrawal strategy factors in taxes.

-Once you start drawing down from your nonretirement accounts, think about taking all income produced from the investments (dividends, interest, and capital gains) and moving it to the money market, rather than reinvesting it, so you don't end up paying taxes twice.
+Once you start drawing down from your nonretirement accounts, think about taking all income produced from your investments (dividends, interest, and capital gains) and moving it to a money market account—rather than reinvesting it—so you don't end up paying taxes twice.
 If you reinvest the income produced and then sell the shares for a gain, you'll owe taxes on the income produced and capital gains taxes on the appreciation.
 A strategy like this is one way I make sure my clients keep as much money in their pockets as possible.

 Depending on your legacy goals, this order may vary.

-• Donate up to $100,000 annually from your IRA directly to a qualified charity through a qualified charitable distribution.
-(As long as certain rules are met—such as that you're at least 70½ when making the gift and the check is payable directly to the qualified charity—then the distribution shouldn't be taxable income.)
+• Donate up to $105,000 annually from your IRA directly to a qualified charity through a qualified charitable distribution.
+As long as certain rules are met (for example, you're at least 70½ when making the gift and the check is payable directly to the qualified charity), then the distribution shouldn't be taxable income.
+A qualified financial advisor can help you decide what's best.

-Want to build tax-smart strategies into your plan?
+Want to build tax-reduction strategies into your plan?

-Working with Vanguard Personal Advisor® gives you anytime access to advisors who are fiduciaries—always acting in your best interests.
+A personal advisor can help create a custom, tax-efficient financial plan with your retirement goals in mind.
 You'll also receive a custom financial plan with built-in strategies to help minimize your tax burden.

 Most Viewed